-Have you ever asked yourself for a minute what a chicken looks like on the inside?
-Or have you been asking yourself questions like, do chickens have tongues or even teeth?
+Have you ever asked yourself for a minute what a chicken looks like inside?
+Or have you been asking yourself questions like, do chickens have tongues or teeth?

 We all love eating chicken.
-Growing up, we learned the procedure of how a chicken evolves from an egg to a full-grown chicken.
+Growing up, we learned how a chicken evolves from an egg to a full-grown chicken.
 Either a cock or a hen.

 Apart from features like a colorful quill, pointed beaks, skinny legs, loose wings, the combs, and the wattles easily visible, how do chickens appear inside?